Image Encryption/Decryption using ECC

-In industries, the confidential images are required security function so that unauthorized access of images is not possible.
+In industries, confidential images are required security functions so that unauthorized access of images is not possible.
 For the encryption or decryption of images, some public and private keys are used.
-The private key image encryption/decryption process follows the symmetric cryptographic scheme, whereas asymmetric cryptographic system use in the public key encryption image.
-In public-key cryptography, the encryption and decryption key are not the same.
+The private key image encryption/decryption process follows the symmetric cryptographic scheme, whereas asymmetric cryptographic systems use in the public key encryption image.
+In public-key cryptography, the encryption and decryption keys are not the same.

 Elliptical Curve Cryptography (ECC)

-Elliptical curve cryptography is a traditional approach of image encryption and decryption.
+Elliptical curve cryptography is a traditional approach to image encryption and decryption.
 The ECC (Elliptical Curve Cryptography) is a public key type and uses for those applications in which secure transmission channels are not available.
-In the image encryption process of ECC(Elliptical Curve Cryptography), the image message is mapping to point on the curve and converting the mapped point into the message types.
-The quality of the image depends on the pixel value, and the image encryption process mapped these pixel values to point on to the curve.
+In the image encryption process of ECC (Elliptical Curve Cryptography), the image message is mapping to point on the curve and converting the mapped point into the message types.
+The quality of the image depends on the pixel value, and the image encryption process mapped these pixel values to point onto the curve.

 Figure 1 graph of an elliptical curve

-The ECC(Elliptical Curve Cryptography)is a private-public key pair uses for encrypt and decrypt the data.
-ECC is the asymmetric in nature that means for encryption a public key is used and decryption is retained via private key.
-The image pixel value is encrypted with the public key and decrypt the cipher text later using the corresponding private key.
-The image pixel value is converted into the points on the Elliptical curve, then mapping process is applied in the finite filed.
+The ECC (Elliptical Curve Cryptography) is a private-public key pair uses to encrypting and decrypt the data.
+ECC is asymmetric in nature which means for encryption a public key is used and decryption is retained via private key.
+The image pixel value is encrypted with the public key and decrypt the ciphertext later using the corresponding private key.
+The image pixel value is converted into the points on the Elliptical curve, then the mapping process is applied in the finite field.

 A map table is created with respect to the group of elliptic points.
 A private key is applied to the mapped points and encrypted the pixel values of the image.
 Later a corresponding public key is used for the decryption process and retained the actual image from the encrypted image.
-The image encryption and decryption code are written in the MATLAB.
+The image encryption and decryption code are written in MATLAB.